Paul Atreides: Merchandising

 A line of Dune action figures from toy company LJN was released to lackluster sales in 1984.
 Styled after David Lynch's film, the collection featured a figure of Paul, as well as other characters.
 In October 2019, Funko announced a "Dune Classic" line of POP! vinyl figures, one of which would be Paul in a stillsuit, styled after Lynch's film.
-Paul and Chani were both added to Fortnite Battle Royale in October 2021.
+Paul appears in the 1979 Avalon Hill board game Dune, the 1984 Parker Brothers game Dune, and the 1997 collectible card game Dune.